 The Aquadome has actually existed in two separate generations.
 The venue was first opened sometime in 2000 by a small group of people invested in DIY culture, free thought, consensus-based decisions, art, and music.
 The founders had close ties with the Campus Music Collective, a Truman State student organization that booked small shows on campus.
 The Aquadome later became home to some of the group’s events.

-During the Aquadome’s first generation, the venue was home to shows, a haunted house, a carnival, bookbinding workshops, karate lessons, breakdancing parties, weekly vegan dinners, vegan potlucks on Sundays, figure drawing classes, screen-printing lessons, political organizing, film screenings, and art shows (including the Tom Thumb Gallery, a traveling art show).
+During The Aquadome’s first generation, the venue was home to shows, a haunted house, a carnival, bookbinding workshops, karate lessons, breakdancing parties, weekly vegan dinners, vegan potlucks on Sundays, figure drawing classes, screen-printing lessons, political organizing, film screenings, and art shows (including the Tom Thumb, a traveling art show).
 The building was also used as practice space for bands, studio space for artists, a rental space for various groups, and a meetings place for clubs and organizations such as Anti-Racist Action and the Lonely Minds Club.

 After nearly a four-year run, the venue closed early in 2004 due to financial problems.

-The second generation of the Aquadome began in the summer of 2011, when Brie Vuagniaux rented out a dirty, old storefront.
+The second generation of The Aquadome began in the summer of 2011, when Brie Vuagniaux rented out a dirty, old storefront.
 Having heard stories about the old venue from former volunteers, she was inspired and began fixing the place up.
 When the fall semester arrived, Brie and new volunteers started throwing shows and the venue as it exists today started taking shape.

-If you would like more information about the Aquadome’s history, our press page is a good place to start.
+If you would like more information about The Aquadome’s history, our press page is a good place to start.